Youngobz/Bookie/README.md

 - **Socket.io**: Enables real-time, bidirectional, and event-based communication between web clients and servers.
 - **JWT (JSON Web Tokens)**: Used for securely transmitting information between parties as a JSON object.
 - **Bcrypt**: A library for hashing passwords before storing them in the database.
+- **GraphQL**: A query language for APIs enabling precise data retrieval and aggregation, enhancing performance and developer experience.

 ## User Stories and Acceptance Criteria